 \section{Abstract}

 In this paper, we predict the likelihood of a player making a shot in basketball from multiagent trajectories.
 Previous approaches to similar problems center on hand-crafting features to capture domain specific knowledge.
 Although intuitive, recent work in deep learning has shown this approach is prone to missing important predictive features.
 To circumvent this issue, we present a convolutional neural network (CNN) approach where we initially represent the multiagent behavior as an image.
-To encode the adversarial nature of basketball, we use a multi-channel image which we then feed into a CNN.
-Additionally, to capture the temporal aspect of the trajectories we ``fade'' the player trajectories.
+To encode the adversarial nature of basketball, we use a multichannel image which we then feed into a CNN.
+Additionally, to capture the temporal aspect of the trajectories we use ``fading.''
 We find that this approach is superior to a traditional FFN model.
-By using gradient ascent to create images using an already trained CNN, we discover what features the CNN filters learn.
-Last, we find that a combined CNN+FFN is the best performing network with an error rate of 39\%.
+By using gradient ascent, we were able to discover what the CNN filters look for during training.
+Last, we find that a combined FFN+CNN is the best performing network with an error rate of 39\%.